 Use this option to automatically activate an Incomplete Raid Set.
 Note that the Raid Set status becomes Incomplete when one disk is removed or failed in power off state.
-After activated, the Volume Set(s) in the Raid Set will be in Degraded mode.
+After being activated, the Volume Set(s) in the Raid Set will become accessible in Degraded mode.